agormp/greedysub/README.md

 [hard to approximate](https://projecteuclid.org/journals/acta-mathematica/volume-182/issue-1/Clique-is-hard-to-approximate-within-n1ε/10.1007/BF02392825.full).
 There are therefore no efficient, exact algorithms, although [there are exact algorithms with much better time complexity than the worst-case complexity of a naive, exhaustive search](https://arxiv.org/abs/1312.6260).

 ### Implemented algorithms

+**Note:** of the two implemented, greedy algorithms, `greedy-min` has the best guaranteed performance.
+However, performance can be much better than the minimum guaranteed one, and occasionally `greedy-max` may find a larger set (this depends on the specific graph).

 #### Greedy-min algorithm